AdoptOpenJDK/blog/content/blog/adoptopenjdk-8u262-1108-and-1402-available/index.md

 title: AdoptOpenJDK 8u262, 11.0.8, and 14.0.8 Available
 date: "2020-07-16T12:00:00+00:00"
 author: andreasahlenstorf
-description: AdoptOpenJDK is happy to announce the immediate availability of AdoptOpenJDK 8u262, 11.0.8, and 14.0.2, both with OpenJDK HotSpot and Eclipse OpenJ9.
+description: AdoptOpenJDK is happy to announce the immediate availability of AdoptOpenJDK 8u262, 11.0.8, and 14.0.2.
+Binaries are available for download of OpenJDK and Eclipse OpenJ9 (with OpenJDK class libraries).
 As always, all binaries are thoroughly tested and available free of charge without usage restrictions on a wide range of platforms.
 tags:
   - announcement
 ---

-AdoptOpenJDK is happy to announce the immediate availability of AdoptOpenJDK 8u262, 11.0.8, and 14.0.2, both with [OpenJDK HotSpot](https://openjdk.java.net/groups/hotspot/) and [Eclipse OpenJ9](https://www.eclipse.org/openj9/).
+AdoptOpenJDK is happy to announce the immediate availability of AdoptOpenJDK 8u262, 11.0.8, and 14.0.2.
+Binaries are available for download of OpenJDK and Eclipse OpenJ9 (with OpenJDK class libraries).
 As always, all binaries are thoroughly tested (except 32-bit ARM, see below) and available free of charge without usage restrictions on a wide range of platforms.

 * [List of security fixes and other fixes in OpenJDK 8u262](https://bugs.openjdk.java.net/browse/JDK-8248399?jql=project%20%3D%20JDK%20AND%20fixVersion%20%3D%20openjdk8u262%20ORDER%20BY%20created%20DESC)